wazuh/wazuh-documentation/source/user-manual/registering/password-authorization-registration-service.rst

         ...
       </auth>

-After changing the ``ossec.conf`` file, you can use a custom password or let the registration process to generate a random password:
+You can choose your password or let the registration service generate one for you:

-  a) **Using a custom password**: create this file ``/var/ossec/etc/authd.pass`` and write in it your custom password.
-For example, if we want to use *TopSecret* as a password:
+  a) **Using a custom password**: create ``/var/ossec/etc/authd.pass`` file and save your custom password in it.
+In the below example, we will use password ``TopSecret``:

     .. code-block:: console